Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

   done
 done
 ```

+In this case, what is happening is that we are looping through the numbers 1 to 5, but also running a loop on ***each*** number that goes though the letters a, b and c.
 This would produce output like:

 ```
 1a